Written by: Alex Johnson

 With your seed tray filled and ready, it is time to start planting your seeds.
 Start by first creating small holes in the center of each cell, the eraser end of a pencil works quite well for this.
 As a general rule of thumb, a seed should be planted at a depth equal to 3x its diameter; small seeds are planted near the surface, larger seeds are planted deeper.
 Now take your seeds and start to place them into each of the holes you have created.
 If you are using new seed, sow 1 seed per hole, as your germination rate should still be high.
 If you are using seed that is a few years older, it might be an idea to sow a few per hole, as they may not all germinate.

-With the seeds placed in their holes, it is time to gently cover them back over will media.
+With the seeds placed in their holes, it is time to gently cover them back over with media.
 Again, take care to only firm down gently, so as to avoid compressing the media.
 One final drink of water, and you are ready to put on your humidity dome!
 Keep the vents closed for now, as high humidity is best when the seeds are germinating.

 That’s it!
 Planting seeds is just as easy as that and now all you have to do it wait.
 This can be the hardest part for some people, they’re excited and just want to see their babies grow!
 The key here is patience, sometimes seeds can take weeks to germinate and sprout!
 Just ensure your seed tray stays in a nice warm spot, with the humidity nice and high, as this will give your seeds the best possible chance at success!